lbl-srg/MPCPy/README.md

 - tzwhere 2.3
 - estimationpy

-**Modelica Environments**
+**Modelica Compiler and Optimizer, FMU Simulator**
 - JModelica 1.17

 ## Installation
 Install MPCPy by placing the parent directory on the PYTHONPATH environmental variable.
 Modules and classes can then be imported into a python environment.

+Explore the [unittests](https://github.com/lbl-srg/MPCPy/tree/master/unittests) directory for example MPCPy use-cases.
+See the [README](https://github.com/lbl-srg/MPCPy/blob/master/bin/README.md) on how to run unit tests.

 ## License
 MPCPy is available under the following open-source [license](https://github.com/lbl-srg/MPCPy/blob/master/license.txt)

-## Development and contribution
+## Development and Contribution
 You are welcome to report any issues in [Issues](https://github.com/lbl-srg/MPCPy/issues).

 You are welcome to suggest contributions in the form of [Pull Requests](https://github.com/lbl-srg/MPCPy/pulls).
+Please visit the [Contribution Workflow](https://github.com/lbl-srg/MPCPy/wiki/Contribution-Workflow) page for guidance.